-- 1. Durable medical equipment and supplies, prosthetics, appliances and hearing aids provided by a non-network provider. - 2.
-Durable medical equipment and supplies, prosthetics, appliances and hearing aids not on the Medica eligible list. - 3.
-Charges in excess of the Medica standard model of durable medical equipment, prosthetics or hearing aids. - 4.
-Repair, replacement or revision of properly functioning durable medical equipment, prosthetics and hearing aids, including, but not limited to, due to loss, damage or theft. - 5.
-Duplicate durable medical equipment, prosthetics and hearing aids, including repair, replacement or revision of duplicate items. - 6.
+- 1. Durable medical equipment and supplies, prosthetics and appliances provided by a non-network provider. - 2.
+Durable medical equipment and supplies, prosthetics and appliances not on the Medica eligible list. - 3.
+Charges in excess of the Medica standard model of durable medical equipment or prosthetics. - 4.
+Repair, replacement or revision of properly functioning durable medical equipment and prosthetics, including, but not limited to, due to loss, damage or theft. - 5.
+Duplicate durable medical equipment and prosthetics, including repair, replacement or revision of duplicate items. - 6.
 Disposable supplies and appliances, except as described in this section and in the Benefit Chart section of this Policy under Prescription Drugs.